-Our ability to finance our operations, including funding capital expenditures and acquisitions, meeting our indebtedness obligations, refinancing or repaying our indebtedness, and meeting our collateral requirements, will depend on our ability to generate cash in the future.
+On a consolidated basis, our ability to finance our operations, including funding capital expenditures and acquisitions, meeting our indebtedness obligations, refinancing or repaying our indebtedness, and meeting our collateral requirements, and to pay dividends declared by our board of directors will depend on our ability to generate cash in the future.
 Our ability to generate cash is subject to a number of factors, some of which are beyond our control.
-These include commodity prices, the impact of COVID-19 on our operations and workforce and ongoing efforts to manage operating costs and maintenance capital expenditures, as well as general economic, financial, competitive, legislative, regulatory and other factors.
+These include commodity prices, the impact of COVID-19 on our operations and workforce, and ongoing efforts to manage operating costs and maintenance capital expenditures, as well as general economic, financial, competitive, legislative, regulatory and other factors.
 For additional discussion on recent factors impacting our liquidity and capital resources, please see "Recent Developments - Response to Current Market Conditions."